 Do you need a visa before coming to Slovakia?

-If you are coming via the ERASMUS +, or the National Scholarship Programme of the Slovak Republic, ask at your Embassy for a National Visa type D.
+If you are coming via the ERASMUS +, or the National Scholarship Programme of the Slovak Republic, ask at your Embassy for a National Visa type D, for the whole period of your stay.

 What is the difference between a Schengen visa and National visa?